lfr/lfr.github.io/special/_posts/2021-03-30-literally-infinite-money.md

 <div class="message-special">
 <h6>Why don't you write about code?</h6>
-<p>Silly answer: Haven't you heard about <a href="/special/2020/07/13/the-end-of-the-apolitical-dev">The End of The Apolitical Developer</a>?</p>
-<p>Long answer: Developers are problem solvers, and as a humanist I see society as the ultimate problem to solve, and thus the ultimate and most rewarding challenge.
-There's a lot more to this but that's an article for another time!</p>
+Developers are problem solvers, and as a humanist I see society as the ultimate problem to solve, and thus the ultimate and most rewarding challenge.
+And what can I say, we're way past <a href="/special/2020/07/13/the-end-of-the-apolitical-dev">The End of The Apolitical Developer</a> at this point.
 </div>